vmware-tanzu/velero/site/README-HUGO.md

 1. Create a new configuration:
     - Click `Edit Configurations...`
     - Click the `+` button to create a new configuration and select `Hugo`
-    - Select `hugo serve` and make sure it is running under the `hugo-site` directory
+    - Select `hugo serve` and make sure it is running under the `site` directory
     - Save and run the new Configuration
     - View your website at http://127.0.0.1:1313/
-    - Any changes in `hugo-site` will reload the website automatically
+    - Any changes in `site` will reload the website automatically

 # [TODO]Adding a New Docs Version